Eximee Case Management

 * Handling priorities, deadlines, and statuses.

-* Execution of subsequent tasks in sequential mode (*Next Best Task*).
+* Performing subsequent tasks in sequential mode (*Next Best Task*).

 * Batch task handling.

-* Ability to run automatic tasks in the background (automation engine).
+* Ability to execute automatic tasks in the background (automation engine).

 * Integration with forms **Eximee Forms** as the user interface.